 Over the years, the competition between public and private driver education has gone from intense rivalry to spirited cooperation.
 PAPDS has remained the watchdog for the interests of private driver training schools.

 Knowledge is power and communication is the key to knowledge.
 PAPDS keeps the private driver training schools aware of changes through a quarterly journal send to all licensed schools in Pennsylvania.
 Copies of the most recent issues are available via links throughout this site.

 Knowledge is shared through two annual workshop meetings, one in Pittsburgh and one in Philadelphia.
 The programs include industry speakers, state and PennDOT officials, and ideas from those who offer us services, such as insurance and banking officials.

 Officers hold scheduled planning meetings throughout the year.
 All of these are open to the public.
 We also have regular meetings with PennDOT to discuss problems directly related to permit and driver testing.
 These meetings have resulted in improved communication.
 We have even seen some of our suggestions enacted!
 Search money for car repair: opened bank account, want to try to get payday loans online as the fastest way to buy new parts for car.

 PAPDS IN THE FUTURE

 One statement is common to all forward-thinking groups, The past is prologue.
 We hope to use lessons from the past to better serve our industry in the future.
 PennDOT refers to people as customers.
-We will continue to show PennDOT that we have many do-able suggestions for customer service which will improve the public's interaction with the state during the permit and testing phases of their training.
+We continue to work with PDE and Penndot to show that we have many doable suggestions for customer service which will improve the public's interaction with the state during the permit and testing phases of their training.

 We invite all interested persons and organizations to be a part of this future growth.

 We would like to hear from you!
-If you are interested in Joining PDEA, please fill out the form and a representative will follow up with you.
+If you are interested in Joining PAPDS, please fill out the form and a representative will follow up with you.